jittat/aiep-documents/content/en/docs/4plus1/chemical/_index.md

 ---

-## 📚 What You’ll Learn
+## 📚 What You'll Learn

-- Core knowledge in **chemical reactions, separations, thermodynamics, mass/energy transfer, process simulation, entrepreneurship, life cycle assessment, and sustainable process design**
+Students will develop core knowledge in chemical reactions, separations, thermodynamics, mass and energy transfer, process simulation, entrepreneurship, life cycle assessment, and sustainable process design.
+This comprehensive foundation covers the essential principles of chemical engineering while integrating business and sustainability perspectives.

-- Applying AI in **predicting product properties, chemical reactions, process optimization, predictive maintenance, and smart supply chains**
+The program teaches students to apply AI in predicting product properties, chemical reactions, process optimization, predictive maintenance, and smart supply chains.
+This integration enables students to leverage artificial intelligence for solving complex chemical engineering challenges and optimizing industrial processes.

-- Hands-on practice in laboratories and workshops on smart sensors, process simulation software, and data platforms
+Students will gain hands-on practice in laboratories and workshops focused on smart sensors, process simulation software, and data platforms.
+This practical experience ensures graduates are proficient with modern tools and technologies used in contemporary chemical engineering practice.

 ---